jarrettsanchez/mythics/README.md

 # Mythic Chronicles: Sentinel
 ---
-### What is Mythic Chronicles: Sentinel
+### What is Mythic Chronicles: Sentinel?
 Mythic Chronicles: Sentinel is a 2D game that fuses the genres of Tower Defense and RPG into one.

 # Getting Started
 ---
 ### Prerequisites
-- The latest version of Unity which can be downloaded from here.
+- The latest version of Unity which can be downloaded from [here](https://unity.com/download).
 The game is developed and tested using Unity 2022.3.5f1.
 - The game is exclusive to PC for now.

 ### Building the Project